Living Benefits vs Disability Insurance: Why They Aren't Substitutes (But Can Complement)

 Disability insurance is generally tied to work and income replacement

-Disability insurance, on the other hand, is generally designed to replace income when you can’t work due to sickness or injury.
+Disability insurance, on the other hand, is generally designed to replace income when you can't work due to sickness or injury.
 The trigger is usually tied to your occupation and loss of income, not ADLs or a terminal prognosis.
+Most disability policies are designed to pay monthly benefits during a period of disability, which can begin well before a condition is classified as 'permanent.'
+The income-replacement structure is fundamentally different from the lump-sum or scheduled acceleration structure of living benefits.
+A chronic living benefits payout under this design, for example, follows a 36-month payment schedule - useful for large one-time or ongoing care expenses, but not the same as a monthly disability check replacing your paycheck.

 Want to understand living benefits triggers and limits first?
 Start here: https://www.careproinsurance.com/term-life-insurance-with-living-benefits

-Disclaimer: Educational information only.
-Not legal, tax, or medical advice.
+Consult licensed professionals for specific legal, tax, or medical guidance; this content is educational.
+This page is for educational purposes; it is not legal, tax, or medical advice.
 Product definitions and availability vary by carrier and state.
 The issued contract controls.

 Frequently Asked Questions